Delhi's air quality remains in 'very poor' category | Headlines

 Delhi's air quality remains in 'very poor' category

-The air quality in the national capital continued to remain in the 'very poor' category on Monday.
-The overall Air Quality Index (AQI) stands at 342, as per the System of Air Quality and Weather Forecasting and Research (SAFAR).
+The Air quality in the national capital continued to remain in the 'very poor' category on Wednesday with a thick layer of fog engulfing parts of the city and affecting the visibility.
+Delhi's air quality remained in the 'very poor' category on Wednesday morning, with the overall Air Quality Index (AQI) standing at 332, according to the System of Air Quality and Weather Forecasting And Research (SAFAR).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)